CocobellyBites/cocobellybites.github.io/content/photo-album.md

 ----

 ###### June 19th: Nibble Kitchen Popup on Juneteenth
 Many **THANKS** to everyone that dropped into the popup at Nibble Kitchen in Bow Market to enjoy a hot patty, side of plaintains and sorrel refresher.
 Going in we were unsure of how many diners would come out on a Monday afternoon.
-However we were pleasant suprised and promise to have more at our next popup.
+However we were pleasantly suprised and promise to have more at our next popup.

 ![Cocobelly Bites Popup](../images/cbb-popup1.jpg)